Book curse

-A book curse was a widely employed method of discouraging the theft of manuscripts during the medieval period in Europe.
+A book curse was a widely employed method to discourage the theft of manuscripts during the medieval period in Europe.
 The use of book curses dates back much further, to pre-Christian times, when the wrath of gods was invoked to protect books and scrolls.

 They were often creative and dramatic, usually invoking threat of excommunication, or anathema.
-Generally located in the first or last page of a volume as part of the colophon, these curses were often considered the only defense in protection of highly coveted books and manuscripts.
+Generally located on the first or last page of a volume as part of the colophon, these curses were often considered the only defense in protection of highly coveted books and manuscripts.
 This was notably a time in which people believed in curses, which was critical to its effect, thus believing that, if a person stole or ripped out a page, they were destined to die an agonizing death.
 With the introduction of the printing press, these curses instead became "bookplates [which] enabled users to declare ownership through a combination of visual, verbal, and textual resources.
 For the first time, warning, threatening, and cursing had become multimodal."

-A book curse might read, for example, "If anyone take away this book, let him die the death; let him be fried in a pan; let the falling sickness and fever seize him; let him be broken on the wheel, and hanged.
+An example of a book curse is: "If anyone take away this book, let him die the death; let him be fried in a pan; let the falling sickness and fever seize him; let him be broken on the wheel, and hanged.
 Amen."